 It aims for a high, stable real growth and high employment rate in the economy.

-3. Stability in markets
+3. Market Stability

 4. Interest Rates